 We are exposed to credit losses primarily through the sale of our products and services.
 We maintain allowances for credit losses for estimated losses resulting from the inability of our customers to make required payments.
 If a trade receivable is deemed to be uncollectible, such receivable is charged-off against the allowance for credit losses account.
 Our expected loss allowance methodology for accounts receivable is developed using historical collection experience, current and future economic and market conditions and a review of the current status of customers' trade receivables.
-Due to the short-term nature of such receivables, the estimate of the amount of accounts receivable that may not be collected is based on an aging of the accounts receivable balances and the financial condition of customers.
+Due to the short-term nature of such receivable balances and the financial condition of customers.
 Additionally, specific allowance amounts are established to record the appropriate provision for customers that have a higher probability of default.
 If we have no previous experience with the customer, we typically obtain reports from various credit organizations to ensure that the customer has a history of paying its creditors.
 We may also request financial information, including combined financial statements or other documents, to ensure that the customer has the means of making payment.
 If these factors do not indicate collection is reasonably assured, we generally would require a prepayment or other arrangement to support revenue recognition and recording of a trade receivable.
 If the financial condition of our customers were to deteriorate, adversely affecting their ability to make payments, additional allowances would be required.